LiaoWJLab/uaiscore/README.md

 # UAIscore

-UAIscore is an R package for predicting the effectiveness of immunotherapy in patients with hepatocellular carcinoma (HCC).
+UAIscore is an R package for predicting the effectiveness of adjuvant immunotherapy in patients with urothelial carcinoma (UC).

 ## 1.Introduction

-1.UAIscore was developed to predict response to immunotherapy in patients with LIHC.
-2.This package consists of a random survival model based on expression profiles of 50 genes selected by univariate Cox regression and subgroup analysis.
-3.This package provides functions for different scenarios and allows visual assessment of whether patients are suitable for immunotherapy.
+1.UAIscore was developed to predict response to adjuvant immunotherapy in patients with UC.
+2.This package consists of a random survival model based on expression profiles of 91 genes selected by univariate Cox regression and subgroup analysis.
+3.This package provides functions for different scenarios and allows visual assessment of whether patients are suitable for adjuvant immunotherapy.

 ## 2.Installation

 It is essential that you already have R 3.6.3 or higher installed on your computer or server.
-Before installing HIRE, please install all dependencies by running the following command in the R console:
+Before installing uaiscore, please install all dependencies by running the following command in the R console:

 The dependencies include `crayon`, `ggplot2`, `randomForest`,